Crazygolem/epfl/2013-Clusters/Project/report.md

 Stages *Sieve II*, *Broadcast* and *Sieve III* are only performed by a process when it is its turn to finish a chunk.
 Non-finishing processes only perform the *Update* and *Sieve I* stages before exiting the pipeline.
 Additionally, it must be noted that the *Update* and *Broadcast* stages must happen at the same time, i.e. all non-finishing processes must be in the *Update* stage when the finishing one is in the *Broadcast* stage.
-Finally, it can be noted that this design allows for the *Sieve III* stage to take up to the time needed for *Sieve I* and *Sieve II* combined, which might be useful as *Sieve III* is actually the same as *Sieve I* except that it uses all primes found so far instead of only the primes of the last update.
+Finally, it can be noted that this design allows for the *Sieve III* stage to take up to the time needed for *Sieve I* and *Sieve II* combined, which might be useful as *Sieve III* actually does the same operation as *Sieve I* except that it uses all primes found so far instead of only the primes of the last update.
-However, since the pipeline is only conceptual, it is possible to relax the *Sieve III* stage by merging it with *Update* and *Sieve I* while buffering incoming broadcasts.
+However, since the pipeline is only conceptual, it is also possible to relax the *Sieve III* stage by merging it with followings *Update* and *Sieve I* while buffering incoming broadcasts.

 #### Discussing the strategy ####
 This strategy is more involved than the first one and requires that processes are synchronized in order to implement the pipelined setting as described above.
 Hopefully, the synchronization is easily done using the communication stages *Update* and *Broadcast*.